markusfleck/PARENT/README.md

     make >> ${OUTDIR}/log.txt 2>&1

-  in run.sh (after you compiled successfully for the first time), but keep in mind to recompile when you change computer architecture (e. g. heterogeneous cluster) and also make sure that you are not overwriting previous results (change NAME in the parameterfile)
+  in run.sh (after you compiled successfully for the first time), but keep in mind to recompile with make clean; make when you change computer architecture (e. g. heterogeneous cluster) and also make sure that you are not overwriting previous results (change NAME in the parameterfile)